Integrations

 Backend operations can use all the functionality of an integration—read data, write data, or trigger actions.
 Backend operations can be configured in interactions, such as button clicks.

-Since backend operations often write data, this could change the result of an existing data fetch on the page.
-To keep the data on the page up-to-date, backend operations, by default, will cause all other data fetches on the page to refresh.
+Since backend operations often write data, this could change the result of an existing data query on the page.
+To keep the data on the page up-to-date, backend operations, by default, will cause all other data queries on the page to refresh.

-To change the refreshing behavior, you can specify the exact data fetches (or none) to refresh in the backend operation configuration dialog.
+To change the refreshing behavior, you can specify the exact data queries (or none) to refresh in the operation configuration dialog.

 Security